 - Airbag warning light – highlights an issue with the airbag safety system that must be looked into.

 Inspect the interiorThe final check on our buying a car checklist for second-hand vehicles is to make sure the vehicle interior is in good condition.
 A lot of these checks will be purely aesthetic but look out for any internal damage.
 If it’s in poor condition on the inside, this could be a warning sign that the car hasn’t been particularly well looked after.

 Keep an eye out for rips and tears in the seats, any electrics not functioning properly, as well as any damage to the seatbelts, as this could have serious implications for safety.

-If you’re on the market for a new set of wheels, check out our flexible Flow Annual car insurance, or our rolling Flow Monthly car insurance to make sure your used car is fully covered and ready for the road.
+If you’re on the market for a new set of wheels, check out our flexible Flow Annual car insurance to make sure your used car is fully covered and ready for the road.